 Information for Patients

-We provide assessment, diagnosis and treatment of a range of mental health concerns.
+Depending on your needs, you will be matched to an appropriate clinician who may provide assessment, diagnosis and/or treatment for a range of mental health concerns.

 Are psychologists doctors?

 Psychologists typically do not have medical training (unlike psychiatrists, who do).

 Some psychologists may use the title “Dr” if they have a relevant PhD or Professional Doctorate.
 For example, Dr Tess Crawley completed a PhD in clinical psychology in 2004.

 Do I need a referral to see a mental health professional?

 Not necessarily.
 You can arrange to be seen without a referral.
 This is called a self-referral.

 We accept referrals from all sources, although Medicare rebates are only available upon referral from your GP with a mental health care plan.
 It is possible to attend your first session under a fee-per-service basis and then arrange the GP referral.

 Please see your GP to discuss a referral and whether or not you are eligible for a mental health care plan.